Finke River: Antiquity of the Finke River

 The Finke River is frequently cited as the oldest river in the world.
 Its age has been deduced from observation and analysis of various factors in the geology of the area.
 In places such as the James Range, the Finke flows through deeply incised meanders.
-Because meanders only form on flat plains, the river must have formed before the ranges were pushed up; this happened in a mountain building event referred to as the Alice Springs Orogeny which peaked between 400 and 300 million years ago (Devonian to Carboniferous Periods, both within the Paleozoic Era).
+Because meanders only form on flat plains, the river must be an antecedent stream, and have formed before the ranges were pushed up; this happened in a mountain building event referred to as the Alice Springs Orogeny which peaked between 400 and 300 million years ago (Devonian to Carboniferous Periods, both within the Paleozoic Era).

 It is not possible to say with absolute confidence that it is the very oldest river, but it is certainly one of the oldest rivers in the world.
 However, southern parts of its course must be much younger, because the areas where the Finke now flows near the southern edge of the Northern Territory, and further south, were under the sea during the Mesozoic Era, part of the Great Artesian Basin.

 The antiquity of the Finke River is not unique, but applies equally to other large mountain-sourced river systems in central Australia, such as the Todd and Hale Rivers and many others, because most of the central Australian mountain belts formed at around the same time.
-There are other eroded mountain ranges of equal or greater age to the MacDonnell Ranges, both in Australia and on other continents, so present rivers in those areas may have evolved from ancestral streams of equal and greater antiquity than the Finke.
+There are other eroded mountain ranges of equal or greater age to the MacDonnell Ranges, both in Australia and on other continents, so present rivers in those areas may have evolved from ancestral streams of equal or greater antiquity than the Finke.

+TV series

+The 2023 six-part documentary series Larapinta looks at the people, stories, and science of the Finke River.
+Created by Arrernte and Luritja woman Talia Liddle, the series features historians, scientists, and traditional owners, who share their stories and knowledge.
+Songlines and stories from The Dreaming add to academic data about the river and surrounds.
+Cinematography is by Torstein Dyrting.
+The series aired on NITV from 19 August 2023, as well as being available on SBS On Demand.